jgauthi/poc_symfony6_messenger/README.md

 # POC Symfony 6.2 with Messenger component + Docker (LAMP, MailDev, RabbitMQ)
+Messenger provides a message bus with the ability to send messages and then handle them immediately in your application or send them through transports (e.g. queues) to be handled later.
+To learn more deeply about it, read the [Messenger component docs](https://symfony.com/doc/6.2/messenger.htmlcomponents/messenger.html).

 ## Prerequisites

-* The PHP version must be greater than or equal to PHP 8.2
-* The SQLite 3 extension must be enabled
-* The JSON extension must be enabled
-* The Ctype extension must be enabled
-* The date.timezone parameter must be defined in php.ini
 * Docker & Docker-compose
 * `Make` command.
 On linux, install with `sudo apt install build-essential`.
 On Windows, [see here](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows/54086635).

 More information on [symfony website](https://symfony.com/doc/6.2/reference/requirements.html).

-## Messenger POC
-Messenger provides a message bus with the ability to send messages and then handle them immediately in your application or send them through transports (e.g. queues) to be handled later.
-To learn more deeply about it, read the [Messenger component docs](https://symfony.com/doc/6.2/messenger.htmlcomponents/messenger.html).

 ## Installation